TripAdvisor

 Useful Info

-Best Season for Three Passes Trek
+Best Season for Everest Three Passes Trek

 The optimum seasons for the Everest Three High Passes Trek are spring (March to May) and Autumn (mid-September to November).
 During these periods, the weather is dry and clear, making it excellent for hiking and taking in unimpeded mountain vistas.
 The days are warm, while the evenings are cool.
 However, these are peak seasons; the trails get congested and hectic.